xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 I modified the header component a little bit by removing the distracting background graphic and by adding a second button that can be used to toggle the examples.
 Moreover, I added a div that includes the Tweet images.

-Additionally, I added simple [footer component](https://kitwind.io/products/kometa/components/footers) from the same resource.
+Additionally, I added a simple [footer component](https://kitwind.io/products/kometa/components/footers) from the same resource.

 If you've never used Tailwind I can highly recommend it.
 It's super simple and the main benefit for me is that it's so easy to copy and modify pre-made components.
 But of course, the general approach works with any CSS framework, not just Tailwind.